 For more information, please contact your School’s Erasmus/International Office.

-All curricular units accomplished by the Erasmus Students at their hosting University must be fully recognized at the home institution as long as they match what was previously established upon the Learning or Training Agreement.
+All curricular units accomplished by the Erasmus Students at their host University must be fully recognized at the home institution as long as they match what was previously established in the Learning or Training Agreement.

 Any changes to the initially approved Learning/Training Agreement must be immediately conveyed and approved by the home institution.

 Erasmus mobility is also recognized through the Diploma’s Supplement.
-Upon requesting for your degree conclusion certificate, check that your Erasmus mobility appears on the Diploma’s Supplement.
+Upon requesting for your degree conclusion certificate, confirm that your Erasmus mobility appears on the Diploma’s Supplement.